Eastern Market, Detroit

-States, and the Eastern Market farmer's distribution center is the largest open-air flowerbed market in the United States and has more than 150 foods and specialty businesses.
-On Saturdays, about 45,000 people shop the city's historic Eastern Market.
+States, and the Eastern Market farmers' distribution center is the largest open-air flowerbed market in the United States.
+There are more than 150 food and specialty businesses.
+On Saturdays, about 45,000 people shop at the city's historic Eastern Market.

 History

 The Farmer's Market in Detroit was first opened in 1841 at Cadillac Square in the downtown area.
 In the 1850s, additional markets were opened on the east side of the city (the present location of Eastern Market) and the west side at the corner of Michigan Ave and 18th Street, later the site of a freeway interchange.
 In the beginning, the eastern market was devoted to hay and wood sales, but in 1891, sales sheds were built and the Farmer's Market was moved from Cadillac Square to its present location and renamed Eastern Market.

-The Eastern Market grew through the following decades, and additional sheds were constructed in 1922 and 1929.
+Eastern Market grew through the following decades, and additional sheds were constructed in 1922 and 1929.
 Following World War II, more wholesalers and food processors moved into the area, and Eastern Market developed into an important hub for the wholesale food distribution industry.

 In 1970, the stalls rented by farmers were decorated with paintings of produce and livestock.
 Over the years, these murals have become Eastern Market logos.